mvolkmann/MyUnixEnv/notes/11tyNotes.md

 Page-related properties that are added to collection objects by 11ty include:

 - data: an object that holds the front matter variables
-- date: the date and time at which the page was generated
+- date: the date and time at which the template file was created, not modified
 - fileSlug: the part of the page URL that uniquely identifies it
 - filePathStem: the file path in the page URL that uniquely identifies it
 - inputPath: relative file path to the source template file